-- > A joint mortgage or lease; - > Designation of your domestic partner as beneficiary for life insurance or retirement benefits; - > Joint wills or designation of your domestic partner as executor and/or primary beneficiary; - > Designation of your domestic partner as your agent under a durable power of attorney or health proxy; - > Ownership of a joint bank account, joint credit cards, or other evidence of joint financial responsibility; or - > Other evidence of economic interdependence.
+- > A joint mortgage or lease; - > Designation of your domestic partner as beneficiary for life insurance or retirement benefits; - > Joint wills or designation of your domestic partner as executor and/or primary beneficiary; - Designation of your domestic partner as your agent under a durable power of attorney or health proxy; - Ownership of a joint bank account, joint credit cards, or other evidence of joint financial responsibility; or - > Other evidence of economic interdependence.

 To cover a domestic partner, you and your domestic partner must first complete forms attesting to your domestic partnership.
-Alternatively, if your domestic partnership is registered in any state or under any local government authority authorized to provide such registration, documentation of such registration will be accepted as proof of your domestic partnership, without satisfying the previously listed requirements.
+Alternatively, if your domestic partnership is registered in any state or under any local government authority authorized to provide such registration, documentation of such registration will be accepted as proof of your domestic partnership, without satisfying the previously listed requirements or completing a certification form.
 If your domestic partnership ends, you and your domestic partner must attest to the termination of your domestic partnership.
 Alternatively, if your registration (as noted above) is terminated or no longer effective pursuant to state law or local government authority, documentation to that effect will be accepted as proof of the termination of your domestic partnership.
-You can obtain the required documents by calling the Citi Benefits Center through ConnectOne at 1-800-881-3938.
+You can obtain the required documents to certify your domestic partnership by calling the Citi Benefits Center through ConnectOne at 1-800-881-3938.
 From the ConnectOne main menu, choose the "health and welfare benefits" option.
+For TDD and international assistance, please see the "For More Information" section.
 You must wait six months from the time your termination attestation form is received before you can add a new domestic partner.